whl1729/note/computer/rust/trpl/03_common_programming_concepts.md

     - A vector is a similar collection type provided by the standard library that is allowed to grow or shrink in size.
     - If you’re unsure whether to use an array or a vector, you should probably use a vector.
     - if you want to create an array that contains the same value for each element, you can specify the initial value, followed by a semicolon, and then the length of the array in square brackets.

+### 3.3 Functions

+1. Rust code uses snake case as the conventional style for function and variable names.
+In snake case, all letters are lowercase and underscores separate words.

+2. Rust doesn’t care where you define your functions, only that they’re defined somewhere.